IBM/integrity-enforcer/docs/README_OPERATOR_HUB.md

 EOF
 ```

 Let's try to create the above sample ConfigMap in `secure-ns` namespace without signature as shown below.
-You will see Integrity Shield blocked it because no signature for this resource is stored in the cluster.
+You will see creation of sample configmap is blocked because no signature for this resource is stored in the cluster.

 ```